Maps | Directory | uSource | Webmail | HelpHelp with this site |

 All of these research projects have at their core a strong focus needed to meet the tenets of rigorous scientific research and particularly the need to achieve quantifiably measurable results.

-Information Security and Privacy Research (InSPiRe) Lab, ECE Dept., University of Victoria
+2003 - 2012 Information Security and Privacy Research (InSPiRe) Laboratory, University of Victoria

 Back to common navigation links